DakshJ4033/DakshJ4033/README.md

 - 👋 Hi, I’m Daksh Jain!
 - 👀 I’m currently interested in computer science and software engeneering in the future.
-- 🌱 I’m currently learning libraries such as React JS in order to create apps that will help my community and I in the upcoming future :)
+- 🌱 I’m currently learning libraries such as ReactJS in order to create apps that will help my community and I in the upcoming future :)
 - 💞️ I’m looking to collaborate on any projects that involve data structures, health, and social media.
 - 📫 How to reach me: EMAIL - jaindaksh135@gmail.com